EttusResearch/uhd/host/docs/calibration.rst

  * more to come...

 ********************************************
-Basic tool usage
+Calibration utilities
 ********************************************
 UHD installs the calibration utilities into <install-path>/bin.
-Run the following from the command line:
+**Disconnect** any extrernal hardware from the RF antenna ports, and run the following from the command line.
+Each utility will take several minutes to complete.
 ::

     uhd_cal_rx_iq_balance --verbose --args=<optional device args>